0xMiden/miden-client/crates/idxdb-store/README.md

 IndexedDB (via `wasm-bindgen`) to persist client state in web environments.

 - Persists accounts, notes, transactions, block headers, and MMR nodes in the browser
-- Designed for use with the `web-client` crate and Playwright tests
 - Ships as a `cdylib`; works with bundlers via `@wasm-tool/rollup-plugin-rust`

 ## Quick Start